 Prior to joining, Mr Chang was with Manhattan Kalimantan Investment Pte Ltd in Indonesia from August 2006 to July 2009 in the capacity of Technical Advisor, responsible for the oil and gas exploration work and the development of the Tarakan Offshore Block.
-Mr Chang also spent a large part of his career in the construction sector and has been actively involved in project management and foundation engineering in Singapore, Malaysia, Indonesia, Thailand, China and Vietnam.
+Mr Chang also spent a large part of his career in the construction sector and has been actively involved in project management and foundation engineering in Singapore, Malaysia, Indonesia, Thailand, China Vietnam.
 Mr Chang is currently a registered professional engineer and a life member of the Institution of Engineer in Singapore.

-Mr Chang graduated with a Fellowship Diploma in Civil Engineering from Royal Melbourne Institution of Technology in 1968.
+Mr Chang graduated with a Fellowship 1968.